nihesh/DeepWalk/README.md

 Overview
 --------

 There are two different implementations within this repository.
 The deep walk re-implementation is located within deepwalk folder.
 Another implementation that uses negative sampling instead of hierarchical softmax is located in src.
-We run our experiments on the blog catalog dataset.
+We run our experiments on the BlogCatalog dataset.

 Dependencies
 ------------